The Alexandra Resort on the beautiful Grace Bay Beach.

 Located in Grace Bay

 Alexandra Resort is located on the eastern side of Grace Bay Beach.
-Several restaurants can be found within walking distance in the neighbouring resorts.
-The shopping plazas of central Grace Bay is about 1 mile (1.6km) away.
-More about Grace Bay →
+Several restaurants can be found within walking distance in the neighboring resorts.
+The shopping plazas of central Grace Bay is about 1 mile (1.6 km) away.